-This model protocol states recommendations on how various medical professions can offer medical, psychosocial and sexological care to girls and women who have undergone female genital mutilation.
-This protocol pays attention to prevention, emergency care, and care in the long term in case the woman or girl develops symptoms.
+The guidelines state recommendations on how various medical professions can offer medical, psychosocial and sexological care to girls and women who have undergone female genital mutilation.
+The guidelines pay attention to prevention, emergency care, and care in the long term in case the woman or girl develops symptoms.

 For professionals who are confronted with FGM

-The protocol was designed for different medical professionals who come into contact with girls or women who have been circumcised.
+The guidelines were designed for different medical professionals who come into contact with girls or women who have been circumcised.

 It contains information about: